Water is critical for brain health.

 How often has someone informed you to drink more water?
 Well the scientific benefits of a well hydrated nervous system is very evident.

 Lack of water intake - or dehydration is serious.
-Consequences of dehydration can include muscle spasm, kidney dysfunction, adverse and dangerous reactions to medications, infections, seizures, hospitalization, coma and even death.
-The death rate is 7 times higher for dehydrated patients, and hospitalization costs for dehydrated patients are more than $1 billion per year in the United States alone.
+Consequences of dehydration can include muscle spasm, kidney dysfunction, adverse and dangerous reactions to medications, infections, seizures, hospitalisation, coma and even death.
+The death rate is 7 times higher for dehydrated patients, and hospitalisation costs for dehydrated patients are more than $1 billion per year in the United States alone.
 Women tend to be more prone to dehydration than men.
 Vomiting and diarrhea can cause dehydration as well as some medications such as diuretics, laxatives and sedatives.
 Caffeine and alcohol consumption can also contribute to dehydration.

 Clinical signs and symptoms of dehydration: